goatslacker/alt/docs/stores.md

 ## Store#listen

-> (handler: function): undefined
+> (handler: function): function

 The listen method takes a function which will be called when the store emits a change.
 A change event is emitted automatically whenever a dispatch completes unless you return `false` from the action handler method defined in the StoreModel.
+The `listen` method returns a function that you can use to unsubscribe to store updates.

 ```js
 MyStore.listen(function (state) {